-What are the emotional triggers and errors in judgment that make you fall for an online scam?
+What are the emotional triggers and errors in judgment that make you fall victim to scammers?

 The times they are a-changin‘, so how do you build and sharpen the skills that you need to avoid being left behind by the digital revolution?